There are huge benefits to forming a limited company,

 So who owns the company?
 Ownership of a limited company is divided among shareholders.
 It can be set up by a single individual who'll remain the sole shareholder, or by multiple shareholders.

-Despite the fact that UK limited company formation is relatively easy, running a limited company isn't a task you should undertake lightly.
+Despite the fact that limited company formation in Birmingham is relatively easy, running a limited company isn't a task you should undertake lightly.
 It requires a lot of paperwork and accounting, more so than if you were to operate with a sole trader or partnership business structure.
 That being said, it offers extra protection for a UK company regarding financial liabilities, taxation advantages, and plenty of other advantages.
 Below are some of the benefits you could see if you set up your company as a limited company.

 The advantages of limited company formation include: